Wallace fountain: Sir Richard Wallace

+Purpose

 As a result of the siege of Paris and the Commune episode, many aqueducts had been destroyed, and the price of water, already higher than normal, increased considerably.
 Because of this, most of the poor had to pay for water.
 Moreover, most of the water provided by vendors was drawn from the Seine river and was likely to be dirty, as run-off from streets and many of sewers drained into it.
-Hence it was safer to drink beer or other alcoholic beverages, and almost as cheap as water.
+Hence it was safer to drink beer or other alcoholic beverages, which were almost as cheap as water.
 The temptation to take to liquor was strong among the lower classes, and it was considered a moral duty to keep them from falling into alcoholism.
 Even today, when water and hygiene are not a problem for the majority of Parisians, these fountains are often the only sources of free water for the homeless.

 The poor are not the only beneficiaries of these installations.
 Even if the aim of the fountains was to allow people of modest means to have access to drinking water, they are not the only ones who use them.
 Anyone passing by may quench his thirst, fulfilling this vital need.
 There was already a programme of constructing temperance fountains in both the United States and in the United Kingdom.

 Not only did the fountains accomplish Wallace's philosophy of helping the needy, but they also beautified Paris.

 Conception

-Richard Wallace designed the fountains himself and intended them to be beautiful as well as useful.
+Richard Wallace intended the fountains to be beautiful as well as useful.
 The fountains had to meet several strict guidelines: